pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - But the portal functions call ExecutorStart and ExecutorRun (highlight).
 - ExecutorStart (highlight) sets up . . . another node tree.
   - `CreateExecutorState` creates an EState struct which has info about the overall execution.
-  - Most plan nodes require some mutable state to execute, so each of them gets a sibling execState node.
+  - Most plan nodes require some mutable state to execute, so each of them gets a corresponding execState node.
+    - They are like counterparts.
+    - You can imagine these parallel trees.
+    - So we have to call ExecInitModifyTable and ExecInitThis and ExecInitThat.
-  - ExecInitNode knows how to create the right execState for each kind of plan node.
+  - ExecInitNode knows which init function to call for each kind of plan node.
     - Basically it's a big switch statement.
-    - Then those functions it calls recursively call the right ExecInit function for their own children, and so on.
+    - Then whatever it calls recursively calls the right init function for its own children, and so on.
       Or maybe they call ExecInitNode again.
         - That's what ExecInitModifyTable does to set up its source of tuples to insert/update/delete.
+          - It doesn't care the specific node type that is giving it tuples, so it lets ExecInitNode dispatch for it.
 - And then `ExecutorRun` (highlight) actually does the work.
 - There are `ExecutorFinish` and `ExecutorEnd` as well as node-specific end functions, but I'm going to skip those.